 Municipal Police Departments in Indiana

-Indianapolis PD: With 1,700 sworn officers, this department is the largest provider of police jobs in Indiana.
+With 1,700 sworn officers, the Indianapolis Metropolitan Police Department is one of the largest employers of police officers in Indiana.
 Merged with the Marion County Sheriff’s Department’s law enforcement division, officers in the Indianapolis PD provide coverage for the entire county.
 Officers work in six districts in a variety of special units throughout the region.
-Education requirements consist of having a GED or high school diploma.
+Education requirements include a GED or high school diploma.

-Fort Wayne PD: Officers are responsible for serving and protecting the over 251,000 people of Fort Wayne.
-One of the largest providers of law enforcement jobs in Indiana, the Fort Wayne PD has 460 sworn officers and a budget of around $46,000,000.
+The 460 sworn officers of the Fort Wayne Police Department are called to serve the more than 251,000 citizens of Fort Wayne.
 Applicants must have at least a high school diploma or GED, and additional schooling is preferred.

-South Bend PD: Work as an officer in the South Bend Police Department begins with a successful application.
+A career as a police officer with the South Bend Police Department begins with a successful application.
 Candidates must provide a high school diploma or GED upon application and complete a variety of tests and exams.

 Indiana Law Enforcement Salaries

 The annual, median salary for law enforcement professionals in Indiana, according to the Bureau of Labor Statistics, is $54,570, with the top 10% earning an average of $76,780.

 The following salary data, compiled from the respective law enforcement agencies, provide starting wages for officers, along with additional salary increases that often come with experience.

 Salary incentives are commonplace for police officers in Indiana.
 Just a few of the perks offered by many of Indiana’s municipal police departments include shift incentives, education incentives, and yearly salary increases.